Buffered Streaming Graph Partitioning: Buffered Graph Partitioning

+We build two different models, which yield a running time--quality trade-off.
+We start by describing the \emph{basic model} and then extend this later.
+When a batch is loaded, we build the model $\mathcal{B}$ as follows.
+We initialize $\mathcal{B}$ as the subgraph of $G$ induced by the nodes of the current batch.
+If the current batch is not the first one, we add $k$ artificial nodes to the model.
+These represent the $k$ preliminary blocks in their current state, i.e., filled with the nodes from the previous batches, which were already assigned.
+The weight of an artificial node $i$ is set to the weight of block $V_i$.
+A node of the current batch is connected to an artificial node $i$ if it has a neighbor from the previous batch that has been assigned to block $V_i$.
+If this creates parallel edges, we replace them by a single edge with its weight set to the sum of the weight of the parallel edges.
+Note that the basic model does ignore edges towards nodes that will be streamed in future batches, \ie batches that have not been streamed yet.
 Our \emph{extended model} incorporates edges towards nodes from future, not yet loaded, batches -- if the stream contains such edges.
 We call edges towards nodes of future batches ghost edges and the corresponding endpoint in the future batch ghost node.
 Ghost nodes and ghost edges provide partial information about parts of $G$ that have not yet been streamed.
 Hence, representing them in the model $\mathcal{B}$ enhances the partitioning process.
 Note though that simply inserting all ghost nodes and edges can overload memory in case there is an excessive amount of them.
 Thus our approach consists of randomly contracting the ghost nodes with one of their neighboring nodes from the current batch.
 Note that this contraction increments the weight of a node within our model and ensures that if there are more than one node from the current batch connected to the same future node, then there will be edges between those nodes in our model.
 Also note that the contraction ensures that the number of nodes in all models throughout the batched streaming process is constant.
 This prevents memory from being overloaded and makes it unnecessary to reallocate memory for $\mathcal{B}$ between successive batches.
-In order to give a lower priority to ghost edges in comparison to the other edges, we divide the weight of each ghost edge by 2 in our model.
+In order to give a lower priority to ghost edges in comparison to the other edges, we divide the weight of each ghost edge by 2 in our~model.
+The construction of the extended model is conceptually illustrated in Figure~\ref{fig:comprehensive_scheme}.